 Think Galapagos founders Rachel & Santiago have worked with author and science journalist Henry Nicholls several times over the years in his capacity as editor of Galapagos Matters (the Galapagos Conservation Trust’s members’ magazine).

-Here, as our guest blogger for March, Henry talks about his new book on the islands, The Galapagos: A Natural History, which was published this week.
+Here, as our guest blogger, Henry talks about his new book on the islands, The Galapagos: A Natural History, which was published this week.

 The Galapagos: A Natural History